yujiri8/yujiri.xyz/software/tutorial_structure.md

 6. Sequence types
 7. Structs and the rest of the type system

-[The Concise Python Tutorial](https://yujiri.xyz/software/pythontut1) (mine) follows the above outline for pointerless languages; tailored to Python, it came out as (it's also meant specifically for those with no programming experience):
+[The Concise Python Tutorial](https://yujiri.xyz/software/pythontut1) (mine) follows the above outline for pointerless languages; tailored to Python, it came out as (it's meant specifically for those with no programming experience):

-1. Arithmetic, strings (including conversion), and IO
+1. Arithmetic, variables, strings (including conversion), and IO
 2. `if`, `else`, `elif`, all sorts of Boolean crap
 3. Tuples, indexing, slicing, `in`, `len`, `for` (and how all this applies to strings), `break`/`continue`
 4. Shared reference and mutability, lists and dicts; and methods of sequence types